zwizwa/logan/README.md

-# la.rs - A logic Analyzer in Rust.
+# la.rs - Logic Analyzer tools for Rust.

-A Rust library exposing logic analyzer bits.
-This is a spinoff of pyla http://github.com/zwizwa/pyla
+This is a spinoff of http://github.com/zwizwa/pyla

 # Install